 If the interest rate on their loan rises 2%, they will owe $382,244 to their lender and own only 71% of their home’s equity ($942,028).

 Lenders offering reverse mortgages

-Reverse mortgages: pros and cons
+Reverse mortgages: Pros and cons

-- No regular repayments required
+- Regular repayments are not required

 - You benefit from any increase in the property’s value